 Worked example 2: MTD ITSA in-scope landlord misses Q1 update and balance payment

-Whitfield-Estate holds 4 BTL properties personally.
-2024/25 gross rent was £58,000 (above the £50,000 April 2026 threshold).
-HMRC notification confirming MTD ITSA scope arrived in Q4 2025.
-The landlord is in scope from 6 April 2026.
-The first quarterly update period covers 6 April 2026 to 5 July 2026, with the quarterly update due 7 August 2026.
-The landlord missed the 7 August submission entirely (overseas travel plus a new-software-adoption struggle) and filed on 21 September 2026.
+You hold 4 BTL properties personally.
+Your 2024/25 gross rent was £58,000 (above the £50,000 April 2026 threshold), and HMRC's notification confirming MTD ITSA scope arrived in Q4 2025, so you are in scope from 6 April 2026.
+Your first quarterly update period covers 6 April 2026 to 5 July 2026, with the update due 7 August 2026.
+You miss the 7 August submission entirely (overseas travel plus a struggle adopting new software) and file on 21 September 2026.

 Statutory analysis: Schedule 24 FA 2021 points